 It has occurred to me that readers might find it helpful if I were to create guided tracks through my blog.
 These track will create an intentional pathway from one post to another tracking, in an organized way, a line of thought.
 My hope is that these tracks will constitute small, manageable units of study.

 Blogs like mine can be quirky, random accumulations of only loosely related bursts of words and ideas.
 But with a little attention trains of thoughts and ideas can be sorted out from among the growing assemblage of posts.
-Tracking those lines of thought is my goal for these “Growth Tracks.”
+Tracking those lines of thought is my goal for these “Topical Tracks.”
 Let me know if they help.
-And for that matter, let me know if you discover a series of posts that you think might constitute a “Growth Track.”
+And for that matter, let me know if you discover a series of posts that you think might constitute a “Topical Track.”
 I’ll put it together for others to follow, and I’ll give you credit as the discoverer.